mtov/engsoftmoderna/en/chapter2.md

 implemented by Kent Beck and Erich Gamma, is from 1997.
 We will not extend the discussion about automated tests here because we have a whole chapter dedicated to this topic (Chapter 8).

+\index{Test-Driven Development (TDD)}
+\index{Test Driven Design (TDD)}
+**Test-Driven Development (TDD).** This is another innovative programming practice proposed by XP.
+The idea is simple: if in XP every method should have a test, why not write them first?
+That is, you first implement a method's test, and only then, the method's code.
+TDD has two main motivations: (1) to guarantee that developers will not forget to write the tests, since they are the first thing that should be implemented; (2) when writing a test, developers put themselves in the role of a client of the method, that is, they have to think about its interface, about how clients should use it, before considering the implementation.
+With this, the creation of more user-friendly methods is encouraged.
+We won't extend the discussion about TDD here, as we will dedicate a whole section to this practice in Chapter 8.

+\index{Automated Build}
+**Automated Build**.
+Build is the name given to the generation of a version of a system that is executable and that can be put into production.
+To automate this process, tools can be e used, such as the Make system, which has been part of Unix distributions since the 1970s.
+More recently, other build tools appeared, such as Ant, Maven, Gradle, Rake, MSBuild, etc. Firstly, XP defends that the build process should be automated and happen without intervention from the developers.
+The goal is to free them from the tasks of running scripts, informing command line parameters, configuring tools, etc.
+In this way, they can focus solely on the implementation of the user stories.
+Secondly, XP argues that the build process should be as quick as possible, so that developers receive prompt feedback regarding possible problems, like a compilation error.